Vietnam Rural Villages Trek

 Time flies when you’re having fun, and just like that, departure day has dawned.
 Over breakfast, share those last laughs and maybe a tear or two as you reminisce about the journey with your new hiking pals.

 As you board the plane, remember: the adventure doesn’t end here.
-The only question that remains is, where will you explore with us next?
+The only question that remains is, where will you explore next?

 Included: Breakfast